Chris Taylor (footballer, born 1986): Bradford City

 In January 2020 Taylor signed a contract extension with the club.
 Taylor left Bradford City on 13 May 2020 after his contract ended.

 Barrow

-On 5 October 2020, nearly a year after they almost cost him a contract at Bradford City, Taylor signed for Barrow on a short term contract.
+On 5 October 2020, nearly a year after they almost cost him a contract at Bradford City, Taylor signed for Barrow on a short-term contract.

 Non-League

 On 29 October 2021, aged 34, he dropped into non-league football for the first time when he signed for Northern Premier League Premier Division side Radcliffe.

 On 10 February 2022, Taylor signed for Northern Premier League Premier Division side FC United of Manchester.

+On 24 April 2023, Taylor announced his retirement from football and he will coach the Under 18s at FC United of Manchester.